tempoCollaboration/OQuPy/docs/pages/tutorials/pt_tempo/pt_tempo.rst

 **Contents:**

--  Example B - Quantum dot driven by a laser pulse
+-  Example - Quantum dot driven by a laser pulse

+   -

-   -  B.1: Hamiltonian for driven quantum dot with bosonic environment
+      1. Hamiltonian for driven quantum dot with bosonic environment

+   -

-   -  B.2: Laser pulse / time dependent system
+      2. Laser pulse / time dependent system

+   -

-   -  B.3: Create time dependent system object
+      3. Create time dependent system object

+   -

-   -  B.4: TEMPO computation
+      4. TEMPO computation

+   -

-   -  B.5: Using PT-TEMPO to explore many different laser pulses
+      5. Using PT-TEMPO to explore many different laser pulses

 First, let’s import OQuPy and some other packages we are going to use